workadventure/workadventure/docs/maps/meeting-rooms.md

 ### SAAS version

-You can configure the Jitsi credentials to your third-party vendor in world edit form.
+If you are using the online version at `workadventu.re`, we are handling a Jitsi meet cluster for you.
+In the very specific case where you would like to use your own Jitsi server, you can configure the Jitsi credentials to your third-party vendor in the world edit form.

 <div class="text-center">
     <figure class="figure">